inariksit/inariksit.github.io/_posts/2018-05-23-love-like-you-ukulele.markdown

 For my first blog post, here's how I play "Love like you" from Steven Universe on ukulele.
 I found bunch of ukulele tabs, but they are either too difficult (like [this](https://ukutabs.com/r/rebecca-sugar/love-like-you/)), so simple that they don't sound right, or require a capo (which I don't have).
 So this is a version that is feasible for a beginner but still sounds decent!

 ```
     F            Gm
     If I could begin to be
     Am               A7
     Half of what you think of me
             Dm          D
     I could do about anything
                  Gm           C
     I could even learn how to love
     F              Gm
     When I see the way you act
     Am                 A7
     Wondering when I’m coming back
             Dm          D
     I could do about anything
                  Gm           C
     I could even learn how to love
          Am     Dm
     Like you...
                Am       C
     Love, like you...

              Gm                  C
     I always thought, I might be bad,
             Am             A7
     Now I'm sure that it's true,
              Gm              C
     'cause I think you're so good,
             Am           D
     And I'm nothing like you.
                 Gm
     Look at you go
             C
     I just adore you
       Am          D
     I wish that I knew
          Gm        Am           C
     What makes you think I'm so special

     F            Gm
     If I could begin to do
     Am                  A7
     Something that does right by you
             Dm          D
     I could do about anything
                  Gm           C
     I could even learn how to love

     F              Gm
     When I see the way you look
     Am                  A7
     Shaken by how long it took
             Dm          D
     I could do about anything
              Gm           C
     I could even learn how to love
-		     Gm           C
-	I could even learn how to love
          Am     Dm
     Like you...
                Am       C
     Love, like you...
                  F
     Love me like you
 ```

 And here's me playing ukulele. ^_^